 A genuine shrine of contemporary and modern art, the Strasbourg Museum of Modern and Contemporary Art features a lot of work by famous artists such as Gustave Doré, Victor Brauner, Sophie Taeube-Arp, Vassily Kandinsky and several by Max Klinger.

-The tours are in presented in French, English and German.
+The tours are presented in French, English, and German.
 Grab your lunch or snacks in the on-site restaurant on the 1st floor as you take a break and enjoy the magnificent view of the River Ill.

 See Related: Best Travel Accessories